loopwerk/loopwerk.io/content/articles/2024-10-04-trying-pdm.md

 Finding and updating outdated packages:

 - Poetry does this the best
-- PDM is "good enough”
+- PDM is "good enough"
 - uv fails by not making it possible to see outdated packages

 With all of that said, which package manager would I use?
 Stick with Poetry or switch to PDM?
-By switching I'd get the Python version handling (which is "meh” but certainly better than what Poetry offers), but I'd be giving up the outstanding handling of outdated packages.
+By switching I'd get the Python version handling (which is "meh" but certainly better than what Poetry offers), but I'd be giving up the outstanding handling of outdated packages.

 I'm sticking with Poetry for now, mainly because PDM feels too rough around the edges -- especially when using uv as the resolver and installer.
 I'm really hoping that Poetry will add Python management, or that uv will improve its CLI, or that PDM will improve all the things mentioned in this article, as well as their cryptic errors in general.
 My money is that uv will make the biggest improvements in the shortest time.